toxgisfinalproject/report/Final_Report_v20181206.md

 ![](Final_Report_v20181206_files/figure-markdown_github/unnamed-chunk-5-1.png)

-Based off of this barplot, the top five states that produce the most carcinogenic waste are Texas, Louisiana, Indiana, Ohio, and Pennsylvania.

 #### Top Industries that Produce the Most Carcinogenic Waste

 ##### Top Industries that Produce the Most Carcinogenic Waste in the U.S.